John-Hauff/guess-the-number/README.md

 # Guess the Number Game

 A simple web app game where the player guesses a number between 1 and 100.
 Written using HTML, CSS, and JS.
-The game's concept is based off of the exercise given in <https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/A_first_splash>, but the JS code and most if not all of the HTML code is written completely from scratch.
+The game's concept is based off of the exercise listed on <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/A_first_splash" target="_blank">this MDN Web Docs page</a>, but the JS code and most if not all of the HTML code is written completely from scratch.

 ## How to Play